-In December 2001, Argentina's financial collapse and escalating social unrest forced President Fernando de la Rua to resign.
+In December 2001, Argentina's financial collapse and escalating social unrest forced President Fernando de la Rua's resignation.
 On January 1, 2002, the Argentine Congress selected Eduardo Duhalde to complete the December 2003 presidential term and face the country's economic rebuilding.
-As Peronist Party leader, and a former Vice President (under Menem) and Governor of Buenos Aires Province, Duhalde has been a vocal critic of Argentina's market-based reforms, which he blames for many of the current problems.
+As Peronist Party leader, a former Vice President (under Menem), and Governor of Buenos Aires Province, Duhalde has been a longtime political force and vocal critic of Argentina's market-based reforms, which he at one time blamed for many of the current problems.
 The seeds of Argentina's financial and political crisis were planted in 1991 with adoption of its currency board to fight hyperinflation.
-The Convertibility Law legally guaranteed the convertibility of peso currency to dollars at a one-to-one fixed rate and monetary policy was forcibly constrained to uphold that promise.
-This required continuing strong economic growth and disciplined macroeconomic policies, particularly if it were to weather the inevitable external shock.
-Over time, however, and despite repeated assistance from the International Monetary Fund (IMF), confidence waned in Argentina's ability simultaneously to reverse its four-year recession, correct its fiscal deficit, and maintain the convertibility plan.
-Last ditch financial policies, including forced debt restructuring and limiting bank withdrawals, strained credibility abroad and incited rioting and political upheaval at home.
+The Convertibility Law legally guaranteed the convertibility of peso currency to dollars at a one-to-one fixed rate, and monetary policy was forcibly constrained to uphold that promise.
+Although this program achieved its goal of reducing inflation, to remain credible over the long run, it required continuing strong economic growth and disciplined macroeconomic policies, particularly if it were to weather the inevitable external shock.